Gender Segregation: Analysis across Sectoral-Dominance in the UK Labour Market: Data and Descriptive Statistics

 Table~\ref{tab:sum_fml} reports the summary statistics of the main variables by gender.
-There is a strong prevalence of UK natives in both male and female samples (above 80\%), followed by non-EEA immigrants and EEA citizens.
-The average age is similar for both men and women (around 40 years).
-Women in the sample are, on average, as educated as men (13 years of education, on average), and slightly less experienced (23.74 years of experience vs 24.30).
-Half of the women in the sample are either married or cohabiting (i.e., in a stable relationship).
-In addition, 37\% of the women have dependent children, compared to only 28\% for men.
-Women work on average around 31 hours per week\footnote{Whenever applicable, the number of hours includes usual hours of paid overtime to the total hours worked in the main job.} while men 40 hours per week, which seems dependent on a higher share of women working part-time (43\% vs 12\% for men).
+Regarding demographic characteristics, there is a substantial prevalence of UK natives in both male and female samples (87\%), followed by non-European Economic Area (non-EEA) immigrants and EEA citizens.
+The average age is similar for men and women (around 40 years).
+On average, women in the sample are as educated as men (13 years of education) and have slightly less experience (22.99 years of experience against 23.46).
+More than half of the women and men are either married or cohabiting.
+In addition, 46\% of women and 42\% of men have dependent children under 18 years.

-A more detailed investigation of the reasons for working part-time among women, men and the total sample is in Table~\ref{tab:sum_pt}.
-Figures show that the share of women who could not find a full-time job is smaller than the share of those who did not want a full-time job (22\% against 44\%); this is the opposite for men (31\% against 22\%).
-Women in the sample choose part-time jobs to spend more time with family (32\% against 9\% for men), and due to domestic commitments that prevent full-time work (27\% against 7\% for men).
-On the contrary, men mainly decide not to have a full-time job because ``they are financially secure and work because they want'' (22\% against 9\% for women), and earn enough with part-time jobs (13\% against 6\% for women).